AWS Lambda vs EC2: Comparison of AWS Compute Resources

 If you are a firm with higher data resources, EC2 is the perfect choice for your organization.
 Take the example of Airbnb, an online marketplace for property owners and rentals, which need data processing of about 50GB per day.

 Now, in order to analyze and process such a huge amount of data, it uses about 200 Elastic Cloud instances for applications, Memcache, and search servers.
-Along with AWS EC2, Airbnb uses AMR or Amazon Mapreduce to manage enormous amounts of data.
+Along with Amazon EC2, Airbnb uses AMR or Amazon Mapreduce to manage enormous amounts of data.
 Amazon Mapreduce uses tools such as,

 - Apache Spark